Voodoo: a parallel reflection

-Africa is roots.
-Approaching the spiritual side of the people is very difficult, because it is like asking to look inside, to something intimate, reserved for those who live and feel that belief every day.
+Approaching the spiritual side of the people is very difficult, because it's like asking to look inside, to something intimate, reserved for those who live and feel that belief every day.

 Animism is just a word, trying to give a sort of container, for a great number of spiritual realities, rituals, traditions and above all, ways of living the everiday life.
 This happens in the ordinary gestures and habits that made the reality of daily life, covered by an immaterial veil, which seems to permeate everything.

-Africa is different.
-In Togo, where this story is set, it is not, as one might think at first look, the extreme poverty and the poor of the welfare state, which causes the persistence of olds beliefs, that are still strongly rooted.
+In Togo, where this story is set, it's not, as one might think at first look, the extreme poverty and the poor of the welfare state, which causes the persistence of olds beliefs, that are still strongly rooted.
 This despite the strong influence of European colonialism, first German and then French, which certainly led Christianity to spread in the country; Islam too, especially in the north, continues to growth; well, the population still has the largest number of followers in traditional beliefs, with 51% of people finding spiritual responses in ancient African religions.

 My approach to such a complex reality was not the kind of a scholar studying a different culture, but rather, of a genuinely curious person.